redmod-team/profit/doc/surrogates.rst

     while KL uses the covariance matrix $C=X \cdot X^T$ which is efficient if the number of variables is larger than the number of samples.

-By default, the following encoder pipe is used:
+By default, the following encoder pipeline is used:

 1. Exclude ``Constant`` input variables
 2. Logarithmically transform ``LogUniform`` input variables